It4innovations/hyperqueue/docs/deployment/worker.md

     srun --overlap /<path-to-hyperqueue>/hq worker start --manager slurm
     ```

-The worker will try to automatically detect that it is started under a PBS/Slurm job, but you can also explicitly pass
+The worker will try to automatically detect that it is started under a PBS/Slurm allocation, but you can also explicitly pass
 the option `--manager <pbs/slurm>` to tell the worker that it should expect a specific environment.

 #### Deploying a worker using SSH